Life will take on new meaning

 Licensed Chemical Dependency Counselor Program.

-Currently, Susan is in Private Practice in central Austin.
+Currently, Susan is in Private Practice in North Austin.
 She completed the three year of Somatic Experience training created by Dr. Peter Levine in 2016 and then earned her certificate in BASE Bodywork and Somatic Education with Dave Berger 2017.

 Susan's nature is one of non-judgment.
 She is skillful and empathetic when working with clients and families.
 Susan believes that through our own willingness to heal and move forward, the journey has already begun.
 Giving ourselves permission to change or discover new ways of being opens new doors.
 Susan’s deep passion stems from her belief that within each of us rests the innate ability to heal.